Last additions

 |

-A Tower that's Really a Tower740 viewsView facing southwest of AT&T and Sprint tower site above this building in Temecula, California.
+A Tower that's Really a Tower976 viewsClose up of the tower enclosing the AT&T and Sprint antennas in this tower above a building in Temecula, California.
 The antennas are located adjacent to the 'windows', and the equipment cabinets are hidden by the roof parapets.
 The name of the center is, oddly, the Tower Plaza!
 A very good design, indeed.Jul 05, 2009

 |